adithya-santhosh/Emotion-Detection-Using-Voice/README.md

 ## Data Preprocessing

 We have combined multiple dataset into a single dataframe with path and label.
+This was done directly within the dataset provided.
+What we did was get the required number of samples based on the number of emotions.